 Anyhow, today I’m getting over myself, just because I didn’t bring it to the Internet doesn’t mean I’m not allowed to share it 😉

 Here a smoothie bowl in super-mega healthy format, with lots of berries and a nice does of lamb’s lettuce.
-AND with beetroot- Please don’t let it scare you, you really can’t taste it (as long as your blender ist strong enough, I ♡ my Vitamix (Affiliate) to the moon and back).
+AND with beetroot- Please don’t let it scare you, you really can’t taste it (as long as your blender ist strong enough, I ♡ my Vitamix (mine is this model on Amazon*) to the moon and back).

 Just try it and let me know how you like it.
 Leave me a comment on this post or share a picture on Instagram using the hashtag #savourynothings!

 And heeeeere the recipe for this beautiful Berry Smoothie Bowl with Beetroot and Lamb’s Lettuce

 Berry Smoothie Bowl with Beetroot and Lamb's Lettuce Recipe

 A green smoothie that's not green at all!
 This Berry Smoothie Bowl with Beetroot and Lamb's Lettuce is a mild and kid-friendly healthy breakfast idea.

 - 1 1/4 cups almond milk or more to taste